Since 2010, I must confess I’ve been a bit more domesticated than in the past.

 Years from now, I don’t want to just say “I went “Hiking” back in 20xx” while attending hiker gatherings.

 I’ve been “Hiking” in the past and suspect I will do so again in the near future.
-But, the fact that I am hiking, camping, skiing and backpacking solo, with friends and/or a past partner now and in the future is much more important and satisfying in the long term.
+But, the fact that I am hiking, camping, skiing and backpacking solo, with friends and/or someone now and in the future is much more important and satisfying in the long term.

 I’d rather celebrate the outdoors itself than the outdoors lifestyle.
 Be it “Hiking” or hiking.